baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

 The X-Descriptor has `urn:alm:descriptor:io.kubernetes:Secret` entry to indicate the path is pointing to a Secret resource.

-## Mount an entire ConfigMap as the binding Secret
+## Extract an entire ConfigMap as the binding Secret

 Another common use case is to inject all the values from a ConfigMap resource.
 The ConfigMap resource must be specified as an attribute in the custom resource.